sktguha/screenreader-dependant/README.md

 see the video tutorial(<a href='http://youtu.be/gmfv3QHrwfM'>http://youtu.be/gmfv3QHrwfM</a>) or a simple description below
 ----------KEYMAP-----------
 (video tutorial <a href='http://youtu.be/Qfz-UAqSjRc'>http://youtu.be/Qfz-UAqSjRc</a>) usage is very simple.
-To read any line select the text before it and press , key .The text selection moves to next line and 'reads it'(i.e upto next full stop) aloud i.e u will hear the sound from the speakers similiarly 'm' key goes to previous line and reads it.(i.e upto previous full stop) ' to go upto next punctuation mark
+To read any line select the text BEFORE it and press , key .The text selection moves to the line and 'reads it'(i.e upto next full stop) aloud i.e u will hear the sound from the speakers similiarly 'm' key goes to previous line and reads it.(i.e upto previous full stop) ' to go upto next punctuation mark